nBlocksStudioApps/38D_PID_test_FIRMWARE/README.md

 />
 </p>

 The formula used in the Node C++ code is validated and confirmed using an excel spreadsheet and online Thermistor calculators.
 The theoretical Temperature value for the corresponding ADC measurement is precise.
-Measuring with the Multimeter indicates a slight difference from the measured voltage from ADC.
+Measuring with the Multimeter indicates a slight difference from the ADC measured voltage.

 <!-- pagebreak -->